 Burpees train your whole body.
-Large major muscle groups like chest, back and thigh muscles, but also smaller accessory muscles in the torso, shoulders and arms are all engaged.
+This means that both the major muscle groups (think the chest, back and upper leg muscles) and the accessory muscle groups (including those in the torso, shoulders and arms) are all engaged during this exercise.

-Although the name “accessory muscle” might lead to expect something else, these are of utmost importance.
-Without them, bigger muscles can neither work efficiently, nor trained quite effectively.
-They are the ones that give you an athletic appearance, as they improve your posture, stabilize the skeleton and make your main muscles more apparent.
+Despite the name, accessory muscles are actually of utmost importance.
+Without them, the bigger muscles can't function effectively or grow.
+These are the muscle groups that give you an athletic appearance, as they improve your posture, stabilize the skeleton and are physically more apparent.

 They are highly effective for weight loss

-Burpees do not only train your muscles, they are also a real silver bullet in the fight against body fat.
+Burpees don't just train your muscles, but are also a real silver bullet in the fight against excess body fat.

 When you do Burpees, the body has to provide a lot of energy to the muscles, fast – and this burns a lot of calories.
-In high-intensity exercises like Burpees, this effect lasts for a long time after training due to the afterburn effect.
-This means that the calories are still being burnt even hours after the workout.
+In high intensity exercises like Burpees, the fat-burning process lasts for a long time after training due to the afterburn effect.
+This means that the calories are still being burned even hours after the workout.

 More than just a means to an end

 Burpees don't just have aesthetic benefits.
-There is no exercise more suited to simultaneously train strength, endurance, reactions and coordination.
+Few exercises are more suited to simultaneously train strength, endurance, reactions and coordination.

 Cardiovascular and lung function also benefit.
 During an intense series of Burpees the musculature is in a high anaerobic range.
 There is almost no other exercise which pushes you to such anaerobic extremes.
 The respiratory and circulatory systems are working hard to compensate for the lack of oxygen in the muscles – and so they also become stronger.

 It's important to perform Burpees correctly.
 Take a look at the video tutorials in the app, pay attention to the instructions and check yourself regularly.